-Early indications show that Influenza is circulating in the community alongside COVID-19.
-With winter fast approaching, it is important to protect our most vulnerable, including residents of residential aged care facilities (RACF).
+With influenza circulating in the community alongside COVID-19 it is important to protect our most vulnerable, including residents of residential aged care facilities (RACF).

 The administration of antiviral treatment soon after symptom onset for people with COVID-19 or influenza can reduce disease severity.
 Additionally, the administration of influenza antivirals to residents of RACF after exposure improves clinical outcomes and assists in controlling the outbreak.